AndyLazaro/University_Projects/SQL/Movie theater Project/READ_ME.txt

 6.)
 Contributions
-    ANDY LAZARO    - Creating the database and loading the data AIDEN MONDRESS - Creating the ER Diagram for the database RIKKY MARTIN   - Creating the SELECT Queries for the database
+    ANDY LAZARO    - Creating the database and loading the data AIDEN MONDRESS - Creating the ER Diagram for the database ANDY LAZARO    - Creating the SELECT Queries for the database